AkshayTG03/Chess/README.md

 ## Completed Features:
 * Basic moves of pieces
-* Special rules like castling and enpassant and pormotion of pawn on the back rank
+* Special rules like castling and enpassant and promotion of pawn on the back rank
 * Playable GUI with pygame
 * Checking of game states such as checkmate, stalemate etc.